Crispy & Golden Sugar-Coated Goodies

 They're easy to spot as they are long, golden brown, deep-fried and covered with deep ridges.
 These ridges come from the star-shaped nozzle which the batter is piped from or a Churrera, which is a special piping tool.

 - Vegetable oil - I like to use this as it's a neutral tasting oil.
 You will also need some for the churro batter.
+It has a high smoke point so the churros turn out to be nice and crispy like my vegan strawberry cheesecake tacos.

 - Ground cinnamon - For authentic churros, you need cinnamon.
 Stir the ground cinnamon into the granulated sugar to create 'cinnamon sugar'.
 This is a game changer and makes the churros even better.
+I also used cinnamon sugar for my vegan cinnamon sugar banana muffins and my vegan chocolate cinnamon French toast rolls too.

 - Vegan dark baking chocolate - Baking-specific chocolate melts far better than an average chocolate bar or chocolate chips.